 Storing Crypto-currency in a paper wallet is one of the simplest ways to hold your savings securely, but you should follow some important steps to be sure that you can truly be confident in its security.
 A paper wallet is a way of keeping your assets safe by having the only way to access them written on a piece of paper so that they're safe against hackers, theft or mechanical failure.

 The procedure described here is a way of using the popular Exodus multi-asset wallet software as a secure paper wallet consisting of a single twelve word phrase which can secure a wide variety of different crypto-currencies.
 Since the twelve word phrase we create allows access to the savings within it, we want to be very certain that it has not been seen by any hackers or malware, so it should be created and written down while the computer is offline, and furthermore it should be created from within an operating system that has never been online before.
 To do this we'll be using a Linux operating system booted live from a USB stick.

 What you'll need

 - One USB stick with the bootable live version of a security-focused Linux distro such as Tails or Kali on it.

-- Another USB stick with the latest Exodus for Linux on it (you can install via the deb package on Linux-like distros like Kali, but otherwise you'll need to use the zip).
+- Another USB stick with the latest Exodus for Linux on it (you can install via the deb package on Debian-like distros like Kali, but otherwise you'll need to use the zip).
+Note that you can create a bootable Linux with an additional partition for data so you don't need two sticks, but it's not easy.

 - A pen and paper :-)

 - Disconnect your computer from the network and reboot into the live Linux OS on the USB stick.

-- Insert the other USB stick and run Exodus (you should see a warning at the top saying it can't connect), and also open a text editor.
+- Insert the other USB stick, then install and run Exodus (you should see a warning at the top saying it can't connect), and also open a text editor.